AppImage/docs.appimage.org/source/user-guide/troubleshooting/fuse.rst

 FUSE and Docker
 ---------------

-Most Docker installations do not permit the use FUSE inside containers for security reasons.
+Most Docker installations do not permit the use of FUSE inside containers for security reasons.
 Instead, you can extract and run AppImages as described in the :ref:`previous section <ref-fuse-fallback>`.

 .. warning::